donnybrilliant/terminal.sh/README.md

 # TODO:

-- createLocalServer not working
+- createLocalServer not working ---

 - tools not being properly set up for autocomplete at some point (initialization?)
 - ssh :exit is weird..
 - why can i connect directly to a localNetwork?
 THIS COULD BE A TOOL!!!
-- fix get syntax if already on server get <tool>
+- fix get syntax if already on server to get <tool>

-- fix ssh_exploit and others to follow same pattern
 - do i need an isinsshmode in commandprocessor now? -rootkit etc.
 - check over everything in commandprocessor